Using a dishwasher is pretty easy, right? You load it up, lob in a tablet, hit start and hey presto, the dishes are done.

 Ashley has been testing whitegoods for years.

-So you can learn from my mistakes, Ash outlines the everyday errors to avoid and shares his invaluable advice for saving time, money and water.
+So you can learn from past mistakes, Ash outlines the everyday errors to avoid and shares his invaluable advice for saving time, money and water.

 1. Pre-rinsing dirty dishes